Farfetch/rules-framework/docs/add-rules.md

     If a rule name that does not exist is specified, a failure result will be returned as result of the adding operation.

-- Add at a specific priority number, which causes any rule existing on specified priority number and subsequent with larger priority to be pushed down by one priority value.
+- Add at a specific priority number, which causes any rule existing on specified priority number and subsequent with larger priority to be pushed to the bottom by one priority value.

     ```csharp
     RuleAddPriorityOption.ByPriorityNumber(int priority)
     ```

     If a priority number lower than existent rules is specified, Rules Engine will fix it to be the same as the lowest existent priority (e.g. if -2 is specified, and lowest existent rule priority is 1, then Rules Engine will fix value to 1).
-On the other hand, if a priority number higher than existent rules plus 1 is specified, Rules Engine will fix it to be the same as the highest existent priority plus 1 (e.g. it 30 is specified and highest existent rule priority is 20, the Rules Engine will fix value to 21).
+On the other hand, if a priority number higher than existent rules plus 1 is specified, Rules Engine will fix it to be the same as the highest existent priority plus 1 (e.g. if 30 is specified and highest existent rule priority is 20, the Rules Engine will fix value to 21).

 Be sure to check on the returned `ruleOperationResult` if the operation was a success, as it may contain any errors occurred while adding rule if operation was a failure.